-5.3.2.
-The results of the BNG assessment have resulted in an updated outcome to the previously reported effect.
-As updated, the Scheme will still result in the direct loss of a number of habitats of ecological importance, including hedgerows, standing water, some small areas of wet woodland, and grassland similar to lowland meadow, but the area of these habitats lost are updated as follows.

-- Liner hedgerow habitats - 1.04km lost

-- Standing Water - 0.03ha lost

-- Wet woodland - 0.42ha lost

-- Other neutral grassland - MG7, MG5/MG6 and MG13 (detailed below) - 3.66ha lost

-5.3.3.
-Grassland assessed to be of up to District level importance defined within the previous ES will be lost to the scheme as summarised below.

-- MG13 grassland - (parcel SI1 Wet at Appendix 7-6 of the ES 2019); - MG5 grassland - (parcel SI2 at Appendix 7-6 of the ES 2019); - MG5/MG6 grassland - (SI7 at Appendix 7-6 of the ES 2019); and - MG5 grassland - (SI10 at Appendix 7-6 of the ES 2019).

 - 5.3.4.
-The BNG assessment groups these grasslands and outlines a total loss area of 3.66ha, with 0.15ha of the habitat retained and 0.67ha enhanced.
-In the absence of mitigation, this would constitute a permanent adverse effect of significance at a District level. - 5.3.5.
-Despite these losses the metric has shown there to be an 5.19% net gain in biodiversity habitat units on-site.
+The results of previous BNG assessments have resulted in an updated outcome to the previously reported effect.
+As updated, the Scheme will still result in the direct loss of a number of habitats of ecological importance, including hedgerows, standing water, some small areas of wet woodland, and grassland similar to lowland meadow. - 5.3.5.
+The previous BNG assessment groups these grasslands and outlines a total loss area of 3.66ha, with 0.15ha of the habitat retained and 0.67ha enhanced.
+In the absence of mitigation, this would constitute a permanent adverse effect of significance at a District level.
+Despite these losses the metric has shown there to be a 5.19% net gain in biodiversity habitat units on-site.
 The number of habitat units (HU) on-site has increased from 93.32 to 98.16.
-There is also a 199.29% net gain in hedgerow units (HeU) within the Site which have increased from 5.83 to 17.44.
+There is also a 199.29% net gain in hedgerow units (HeU) within the

+Site which have increased from 5.83 to 17.44.
 River units (RU) have also increased from 7.37 to 8.33, totalling a 13.01% net gain.
-This is an improvement from the previous design scheme which showed a no-net loss for habitats of 3.85% HU, net loss for hedgerows of - 75.01% HeU and a net gain for rivers of +16.13% RU. - 5.3.6.
+This is an improvement from the previous design scheme which showed a no-net loss for habitats of 3.85% HU, net loss for hedgerows of -75.01% HeU and a net gain for rivers of +16.13% RU.

+- 5.3.6.
 For wet woodland habitat it remains the case that this habitat has not been compensated for like-for-like within the Proposed Scheme. - 5.3.7.
-All management measures to maintain the Proposed Scheme semi-natural habitats, and the off-site wet woodland, will be confirmed in a Landscape Environmental Management Plan (LEMP) responsibility for which will transfer to the Principal Contractor and eventual operator of the Proposed Scheme.
+The updated BNG assessment undertaken by Lanpro in January 2025 concluded that the Proposed Scheme will result in the creation of 85.92HU, 19.13HeU, and 11.92RU, equating to a gain of 16.33%, 18.62%, and 10.78%, respectively.
+Therefore, the Proposed Scheme achieves an overall scheme-wide biodiversity net gain of at least 10% across the three habitat categories. - 5.3.8.
+All management measures to maintain the Proposed Scheme semi-natural habitats, and the off-site wet woodland, will be confirmed in a Landscape Environmental Management Plan (LEMP Planning Ref 250213) responsibility for which will transfer to the Principal Contractor and eventual operator of the Proposed Scheme.

 - 5.4.1.
-The detailed avoidance and mitigation measures required to address the effects on Biodiversity from the Scheme as outlined within the previous ES remain valid.
+The detailed avoidance and mitigation measures required to address the effects on Biodiversity from the Proposed Scheme as outlined within the previous ES remain valid.
 These include the avoidance of individual features as identified within the ES and through the appropriate timings of works, the protecting of receptors from disturbance and adhering to good practice environmental site measures.
 These should be incorporated into the delivery of the construction phase as updated by the revised site layout, including through the CEMP.